forwardemail/forwardemail.net/app/views/self-hosted/index.md

 If you see a message like Connection timed out when connecting to MX server... then you may need to check if port 25 is blocked.
 It is common for ISPs or cloud providers to block this by default where you may need to reach out to support / file a ticket to get this opened up.

-### What tool(s) should I use to test email configuration best practices and IP reputation
+#### What tools should I use to test email configuration best practices and IP reputation

 Take a look at our [FAQ here](/faq#why-are-my-emails-landing-in-spam-and-junk-and-how-can-i-check-my-domain-reputation).